sduffy826/SparkiUsingClasses/readme.md

   - **ultrasonicClass.h** code fo interfacing with the ultrasonic sensor

 ## To Do's
+- Check the methods added to ultrasonic, determine world to track obstacles... done for mapping
 - Check legend abbreviations
 - Document the follow wall routines
 - Document the lights class